 Events in FMOD are controlled via parameters; besides the default parameters always available in FMOD, X-Plane allows you to use datarefs as the input parameters to your sound – this is how you customize how your events sound in real-time in response to the sim.

-To use a dataref as a sound, simply add a custom parameter to your FMOD event and set its name to the dataref you’d like to use.
+To use a dataref to modulate a sound, simply add a custom parameter to your FMOD event and set its name to the dataref you’d like to use.
 Make sure to set the minimum and maximum to correlate the dataref’s range to FMOD.
+Use the following format for the parameter name:

 You can use wild-cards in the dataref name for indices; when you do this the index of the dataref is taken from the attachment of the FMOD event in the .snd file.
-Use PARAM_DREF_IDX in the .snd file and [*] for the array subscript in your dataref.
+Use PARAM_DREF_IDX in the .snd file, and for the array subscript in your dataref use the following convention:

 The intention of this feature is to let you build a single event for an engine and then place four instances in the .snd file with the dataref index mapping the engine sounds to the correct engine number in X-Plane.
 Without this, you would have to duplicate your engine just to change the parameter names to match the correct engine.